Code-Institute-Submissions/Vitore85-PP1/README.md

 - I used code from the html essentials that I hade written down, Googled some parts where nothing else worked, Youtube hacks, ChatGPT and with a little help from my spouse

 ### Content
-- Content is written by me and with a little english help from ChatGPT and my english friends.
+- Content is written by me and with a little english help from ChatGPT, my english friends and the Love-Running project.
 - README.md was inspired by all the different projects and the README.md videos online but not copied
-- I might've been inspired and impacted by certain credits and sources to write README as this is completely new to me, but everything is reworked to fit my own project the best
+- I may have been inspired and influenced by various credits and sources while writing the README, as this was completely new to me.
+However, I have adapted everything to best suit my own project.

-###  Acknowledgments
+###  Thank you
-- Thanks to my spouse who's been dealing with me either crying because I don't understand or shouting from happiness when something worked out after hours of trying
+- Thanks to my spouse who's been dealing with me either crying because I don't understand or shouting from happiness when something worked out after hours of trying.
+Thank you for all the knowledge that you've been sharing with me.
 - Thanks to the Swedish Community on Slack for always replying and it's always such a good vibe